VertAdam/PianoKeyboard/README.md

 - Add the ability to use customizable bindings or premade dicts
    - Make sure customizable bindings are able to be saved (csv probably)
 - ~~Fix VK_KEYS arrow keys using the numpad~~
+- Add better documentation
+    - Update the setup
+    - add descriptions to functions